dfinke/Tiny-PowerShell-Projects/README.md

 * [Chapter 1: How to write and test a PowerShell program]() How to create a PowerShell program that prints a string and takes a parameter.

-* [Chapter 2: Crow's Nest](): How to write a PowerShell program that accepts a single, positional argument and creates a newly formatted output string.
+* [Chapter 2: Crow's Nest]() How to write a PowerShell program that accepts a single, positional argument and creates a newly formatted output string.

 * [Chapter 3: Picnic]() Writing a PowerShell program that accepts multiple string arguments and formats the results depending on the number of items.

-* [Chapter 4: Jump The Five]()p): Writing a PowerShell program to encode the numerals in a given text using an algorithm called "Jump The Five."
+* [Chapter 4: Jump The Five]() Writing a PowerShell program to encode the numerals in a given text using an algorithm called "Jump The Five."
 Use of a dictionary as a lookup table, characters not in the dictionary remain unchanged.
 Introduction to encoding/decoding text, basic idea of encryption.

 * [Chapter 5: Howler]() Writing a PowerShell program that can process input text either from the command line or from a file.The output prints either to STDOUT or to a file.
 Learning about how to read/write the contents of a file.

 * [Chapter 6: Word Count]() Writing a PowerShell program to emulate a word count program.
 Validates and processes multiple file inputs as well as STDIN and creates output of the counts of lines, words, and characters for each file.

-* [Chapter 7: Gashlycrumb](): Writing a PowerShell program that processes an input file to build a lookup table (dictionary) that is used with multiple positional arguments to translate to the values from the file.
+* [Chapter 7: Gashlycrumb]() Writing a PowerShell program that processes an input file to build a lookup table (dictionary) that is used with multiple positional arguments to translate to the values from the file.

 * [Chapter 8: Apples and Bananas]() Writing a PowerShell program to find and replace elements in a string.